Strategy Execution Management (SEM)

 Clearly Defining and Communicating Strategy

 It’s critical that everyone in the business understands what is being done and why.
-Effective SEM fosters a culture that:
+Effective Strategy Execution Management fosters a culture that:

 - Works with executives/business leaders to clearly define strategic objectives across the organization

 - Effectively communicates the strategic objectives and make them discoverable

 - Ensures all objectives are actionable so that teams can derive initiatives from them

 - Ensures that strategic objectives are time-based

 In addition to standardizing financial metrics, more challenging non-financial metrics must also be established to measure performance against each strategy

 - Invest time to standardize metrics / key results for each strategy (top-down)